Describe a time when the electricity suddenly went off: IELTS Speaking Cue Card

 How did your family react to the power outage?

-What activities do you usually do during a power cut?
+What activities did you do during the power cut?

 Do you think power outages are becoming more common?

 Yes, I believe power outages are becoming more frequent due to increased demand and aging infrastructure.
-Climate change also plays a role, as extreme weather can lead to more outages.
-It's important for communities to invest in reliable energy sources and infrastructure improvements.
+It's important for communities to prepare for such situations and find ways to cope, just like we did during our experience.

 Band 7